 The day-ahead market is an auction where power is traded for delivery each hour the next day.
 The Nord Pool markets are divided into several bidding areas.
-The available transmission capacity may vary and congest the flow of power between the bidding areas, and thereby different area prices are established.
+The available transmission capacity may vary and congest the flow of power between bidding areas, and thereby different area prices are established.

 The different bidding areas help indicate constraints in the transmission systems, and ensure that regional market conditions are reflected in the price.
-Due to bottlenecks in the transmission system, the bidding areas may get different prices called area prices.
-When there are constraints in transmission capacity between two bidding areas, the power will always go from the low price area to the high price area.
+Due to bottlenecks in the transmission system, bidding areas may get different prices called area prices.
+When there are constraints in transmission capacity between two bidding areas, power will always go from the low price area to the high price area.
 This principle is right for society: the commodity ought to move towards the high price where the demand for power is the highest.

 This system also secures that no market members are assigned privileges on any bottleneck, which is an important feature of a liberal market.
 Nord Pool calculates a price for each bidding area for each hour of the following day.